-Yazd City, the city of wind catchers, the city of bricks and mud, is located at the center of Iran travel, 620 km south to the capital, Tehran city.
-Yazd benefits from the unique design of its old buildings which were registered on the UN just a few years ago.
-The diverse culture of the city, and the co-existence of different religions such as Zoroastrianism, Christianity, Jewish as well as Islam has given Yazd tourism a different color than the other cities in the country.
+Yazd City, the city of wind catchers, the city of bricks and mud, is located at the center of Iran travel, 620 km south of the capital, Tehran city.
+Yazd benefits from the unique design of its old buildings, which were registered by the UN just a few years ago.
+The diverse culture of the city and the co-existence of different religions such as Zoroastrianism, Christianity, Jewish as well, and Islam has given Yazd tourism a different color than the other cities in the country.

-the weather in Yazd city is mostly too hot or too cold, due to being surrounded by desserts.
-During spring and summer the weather is mostly warm and hot, reaching 48 degrees Celsius, and during fall and winter, it can drop below zero.
-Also, the temperature difference during day and night is much.
+The weather in Yazd city is mostly too hot or too cold due to being surrounded by deserts.
+During spring and summer, the weather is mostly warm and hot, reaching 48 degrees Celsius, and during fall and winter, it can drop below zero.
+Also, the temperature difference between day and night is much.

 Yazd Travel Means

-Airplane: Yazd International Airport is located side by side to the Qadir Bus Terminal.
+Airplane: Yazd International Airport is located side by side with the Qadir Bus Terminal.
+To get to Yazd city airport, you can use Imam Ali Terminal-Yazd Airport buses.
 There are daily flights to Mashhad and Tehran available.
-To get to Yazd city airport you can use Imam Ali Terminal-Yazd Airport buses.

 Yazd Hostel and Hotels

-Orient Hotel: It is the best choice among Yazd hostel and hotels for budget travelers, offering dorm, single and double bedrooms; Located at 6th street, Jameh mosque Square.
+Orient Hotel: It is the best choice among Yazd hostels and hotels for budget travelers, offering dorms and single and double bedrooms; Located on 6th street, Jameh mosque Square.

 Phone number: +98-351-626 7783

-Kohan Hotel and Traditional House: This Yazd hostel is the 300-year-old traditional house that gives you the privilege of staying and experiencing a night in a classic Persian house at your experience of Yazd tourism and visiting Yazd hostel; located at behind Alexanders Prison, Imam street.
+Kohan Hotel and Traditional House: This Yazd hostel is the 300-year-old traditional house that gives you the privilege of staying and experiencing a night in a classic Persian home at your experience of Yazd tourism and visiting Yazd hostel; located behind Alexanders Prison, Imam street.

 phone number: +9835 3621 2485